 We now that you mention it, I’ve put together a list of my favorite gear and gadgets I’ve used and loved over the years.
 There’s a mix of items and if you’ve seen my past gift ideas posts you’ll recognize a lot of them.
 What works, works.

 For a more complete guide to the items I use and love peruse my Amazon store.
-I have lists based on safaris, cruising, essentials, and more.
+I have lists based on safaris, cruising, essentials, health and wellbeing, and more.
 I’ve also put together a list of my camera gear and accessories.

 FYI – This page includes affiliate links which means if you purchase something I will make a small commission at no additional cost to you.

 This is another device a company sent to me to test drive.
 Packing a portable charger is a must today and I’m always on the lookout for models which make my life easier.
 I’ve used it for a while now and I really like it.
 It’s sleek, compact, and the integrated cords (I don’t have to worry about forgetting mine) is a great feature.
 I can charge my phone at least 3 times with MyCharge before having to recharge the device.
 Another nice touch: When you plug it into the wall you can simultaneously charge other devices too.

 I won’t be without a mini power strip.
 It’s probably the one thing other than my phone I always have with me when I travel.
 I like this model by Upwade because it has two widely spaced international outlets which provide ample room for those pesky wide plugs that come with cameras and other devices, as well as four USB ports.
 The cord is a little longer than I need at 5 ft but I’d rather have it longer than too short.
 At 6 inches in length, it fits in any purse or carry-on bag.